llm-bible/llm-bible.github.io/_publications/zhan2024mc.markdown

 bibkey: zhan2024mc
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2405.10620"}
-tags: ['Agentic', 'GPT', 'Interpretability And Explainability', 'Model Architecture', 'RAG', 'Training Techniques', 'Uncategorized']
+tags: ['Agentic', 'GPT', 'Interpretability And Explainability', 'Model Architecture', 'RAG', 'Training Techniques']
 ---
 In the Vision-and-Language Navigation (VLN) task, the agent is required to navigate to a destination following a natural language instruction.
 While